akshatgit/CS537-Discussion-su21/week-4/README.md

 ## One More (Important) Hint

 Whenever you need to access the global variable `ticks`, think twice whether the `ticklock` is already being held or not.
-As you may see in the quiz, a process who tries to acquire the lock that it has already acquired will cause a kernel panic.
+A process who tries to acquire the lock that it has already acquired will cause a kernel panic.

 For example, suppose you want to access `ticks` in `sleep()`.
 Instead of